-To put it simply, the Universal Postal Union is a 144 year-old international organization that makes the global postal system run smoothly.
+To put it simply, the Universal Postal Union is a 144-year-old international organization that makes the global postal system run smoothly.
 Think of UPU kind of like The Wizard of Oz—they coordinate and oversee the whole world’s postal policy from behind the scenes.
 Their existence is the reason you can send a postcard to California from a European backpacking excursion.
 Without the UPU and its regulations, international shipping costs would be OUTRAGEOUS and incredibly complicated.
 You get the picture.

-How Does the UPU Work?
+How Does the Universal Postal Union Work?

 In layman’s terms, the UPU is the glue that holds the international postal system together.
 They handle all the complexities of sending things between countries, and they make it easier to do so.
 With the UPU, all international postal policies are under one roof.
 Therefore, countries don’t have to sign loads of treaties and agreements with each other to ship back and forth.
 Additionally, the UPU sets standards that every country follows, like making sure that shipping barcodes work throughout the world.
-The UPU also oversees rates and fees, and that’s what the Trump administration considers unfair—especially when it comes to China.
+The UPU also oversees rates and fees, and that’s what the Trump administration considered unfair—especially when it comes to China.

 A Quick Example

 Let’s say you live in California and you order a pair of shoes from China.
 China’s postal operator is supposed to pay the United States’ postal operator for the cost of processing that parcel.
 China’s postal operator is also supposed to cover the cost of having someone transport those shoes all the way to your address.
 In essence, China is supposed to pay for shipping.
 However, the shipping rates China (and some other countries) are currently paying don’t meet the actual cost of delivering those shoes, so the United States is stuck footing the bill to pay for the difference.
 If you think that doesn’t sound quite fair, you’re not alone.
-Neither does President Trump.
+Neither did former President Trump.